pyyding/g-blues-stack/README.md

 # Remix G Blues Stack

-## This stack does not currently deploy to gcloud
+## This stack is a WIP and does not deploy to gcloud yet

 ![The Remix Blues Stack](https://repository-images.githubusercontent.com/461012689/37d5bd8b-fa9c-4ab0-893c-f0a199d5012d)